eunicen1/Scriber-1.0/README.md

 # Scriber 📣

 ## About
-This mobile-friendly web application has been developed to permit timely communication among community users.
+This cross-browser compatible web application has been developed to permit timely communication among community users.

 Try it out: https://Scriber.meteorapp.com/.